-High-quality, culturally diverse theatrical performances and educational programs are offered at the Permian Playhouse.
-Dos Amigos Cantina is a former horse stable that is now a food and entertainment venue, hosting bull riding and concerts.
+The Permian Playhouse offers high-quality, culturally diverse theatrical performances and educational programs.
+Dos Amigos Cantina is a former horse stable that is now a food and entertainment venue, hosting bull riding and concerts.?

 The SandHills Stock Show and Rodeo is held at the Ector County Coliseum.
 Other events include Fiesta West Texas, Firecracker Fandango, Permian Basin Fair & Exposition, and Starbright Village.

 These are photos of Odessa.
 Explore more Texas To-Dos for inspiration for your next trip!

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience